 To enhance the systems response to victims of crime, CVSS follows a model of co-location, where staff split their time between the main office and partner agencies throughout the community to facilitate partnerships and streamline services to victims.

-24 hour hotlines: We provide a 24 hour domestic violence hotline and a 24 hour rape crisis/crime victim’s hotline.
+We provide round-the-clock hotline support for victims of sexual assault, domestic violence, and other crimes.
 These hotlines are a resource to community members in need including primary and secondary victims, law enforcement, medical professionals, partner agencies, and other community members in need of assistance.
-The rape crisis/crime victim’s hotline is also the Dutchess County hotline for human trafficking victims.
+The Rape Crisis/Crime Victim’s hotline is also the Dutchess County hotline for human trafficking victims.

-Chat Line (NEW SERVICE): CVSS advocates are now available by chat to offer information, advocacy, and support to individuals who have been impacted by violence.
-To access CVSS Chat by cell phone, text 845-583-0800.
+Advocates are available by chat to offer information, advocacy, and support to individuals who have been impacted by violence.
 To access CVSS Chat online, visit www.resourceconnect.com/cvss/chat.
 The Chat Line is open Monday – Friday from 9:00am – 4:00pm.
-If you need immediate assistance outside of Chat Line hours, please contact us on our 24 hour hotlines: 845-485-5550 or 845-452-7272.

 *If you have reason to believe that someone could be monitoring your activity on a computer, phone, or tablet, you may want to find another device for chat or call us on our 24 hour hotlines.